byrneta/collegehockey-led-nhl-scoreboard/README.md

 ![Example](https://github.com/byrneta/collegehockey-led-scoreboard/blob/main/examples/demo.jpeg)

 ## To-Do
-1. Emphasize game winner (especially shoot out winners)
-2. Cleanup logos
+1. Cleanup logos
-3. Miscellaneous API fixes
+2. Miscellaneous API fixes
-4. Add logic for day transitions (show last nights game in the morning, transition to today's games later)
+3. Add logic for day transitions (show last nights game in the morning, transition to today's games later)

 ## Installation Instructions
 These instructions assume some basic knowledge of Unix and how to edit files via the command line.